CiganOliviu/esential-linux-tdd/README.md

 # esential-linux-tdd
-A standard C++ library for algorithms implementations and mathematics with unit-tests in easypass-linux.
+A standard C++ library for algorithms implementations and mathematics with unit-tests in easypass-linux